walkerford/chainlink-bridge-project/chainlink-project.md

 ### BGC developers

 These developers write the bridge software, including the node application and the bridge contracts.
-They are responsible to fix problems.
+They are responsible to fix problems in the code.
+They want to develop a code base that balances modularity and simplicity, both so that it is easy for them to add support for new chains and new features, and so that their work can be more easily audited.

 ### BGC stakeholders

 These stakeholders are responsible for the decision making and delegation of components of the bridge.
 The group starts out as a company, foundation, or consortium, but likely becomes a DAO, using governance tokens to gate membership.
+They decide on membership in the various permissioned node teams.
+They direct the funding for development and marketing.
+They also determine various system parameters like fee rates.

 ### Attackers

-Attackers attack the network in various ways.
+Attackers try to attack the network in various ways.
 They can operate malicious nodes in an attempt to block service or submit fraudulent transactions.

 Attackers may also attack the smart contract surface area, by submitting transactions that exploit bugs or spoof/bypass safety checks.